d-holguin/nannou-audio-visualizer/README.md

 It’s not rhythmically perfect, but the visual pulse holds up.

-Some audio files (like the example song) are sampled at 44100 Hz, but Nannou expects 48000 Hz by default — so playback might be slightly faster unless adjusted.
+Some audio files (like the example song) are sampled at 44100 Hz, but Nannou expects 48000 Hz by default, so playback might be slightly faster unless adjusted.

+### Youtube Demo Below

 [![Rust Audio Visualizer Demo](https://img.youtube.com/vi/BI1evQ_j3Bs/0.jpg)](https://youtu.be/BI1evQ_j3Bs)

-## Acknowledgments
+#### Acknowledgments

 - Music in the demo video: "On the Run" by Timecop1983